-Kumar says that “the mridangam chose me and not the other way around”.
 But it was on the kanjira that he got his early break, reasoning that it would allow him to accompany top mridangam artists and perhaps fill in for them on occasion.
-It worked - he was soon accepted as a mridangam accompanist, and has now worked with almost all of today’s top Carnatic artists.
+It worked—he was soon accepted as a mridangam accompanist, and has now worked with almost all of today’s top Carnatic artists.

 He has worked in jazz settings too, and his Dancing Drums project involves a large ensemble of layered percussion instruments.
-But his forays into fusion have not diluted his classical playing, which still forms the focal point of his stellar career.
+But his forays into fusion have not diluted his classical playing, which still forms the focal point of his stellar career, where he is regularly praised for his technique, supreme musicality, passion and effortless virtuosity on the mridangam.

 Darbar believes in the power of Indian classical music to stir, thrill, and inspire.
 Explore our YouTube channel, or subscribe to the Darbar Concert Hall to watch extended festival performances, talk and documentaries in pristine HD and UHD quality.